Hanabiii/hanabiii.github.io/about.md

 permalink: /about/
 ---

-Hope there will be a place, like a small boat, like a serene river side or like a wooden cabin that comes from no where can gently gather all my teeny-tiny random thoughts.
+Hope there will be a place, like a small boat, like a serene riverside or like a wooden cabin that comes from no where can gently gather all my teeny-tiny random thoughts.

 If you want to be my audience, let me be your storyteller.